EndersonSantos/Telco_Churn_Rate/README.md

 1. Decrease the churn rate
 2. Increase Profitability

-We're going to use *precision* as the mean measure of performance once understand well why do the customers churn is very important
+We're going to use *precision* as the measure of performance once understand well why do the customers churn is very important